Outdoor Instruction and Guiding (Level 5)

 Knowledge and skills in safety management and group leadership will allow graduates to make proactive decisions in the field.
 This creates the potential to guide and instruct clients, unsupervised, in a variety of outdoor settings of low to moderate risk.

-Group facilitation, presentation and teaching skills will allow graduates to effectively deliver the stated outcomes of the organisation they represent.
-These could include technical skill delivery and instruction, personal development, environmental and health education and tourism experience management.
+Group facilitation, presentation and teaching skills will allow graduates to effectively deliver the desired outcomes of the organisation they represent.
+These could include technical skill delivery and instruction, human development, environmental and health education and tourism experiences.

-- Applicants must have completed a first year Outdoor Education programme to level four or provide evidence of equivalent prior outdoor experience and academic ability
+- Have completed a full year Outdoor Education programme at Level 4 or provide evidence of equivalent prior outdoor and academic experience.

-- Applicants must hold a current (completed within 18 months of programme start) First Aid Certificate, which includes NZQA units 6400, 6401, 6402 or equivalent
+- Must hold a current (completed within the previous 18 months before application) First Aid Certificate which includes unit standards 6400, 6401, 6402 or equivalent.

 This is a Safety Sensitive Programme